 Having grown in understanding of the faith, the youth have the opportunity to go on a pilgrimage to Europe, to experience God on a journey of faith, and to learn to see life itself as a pilgrimage moving us, each day, further down the road of discipleship to our true home in God.
 Returning from pilgrimage, they have the opportunity to make a mature profession of faith at Confirmation.

-Chad Murray and Tori McKnight are our Youth Group leaders for Sr. EYC
+David and Megan Goebel are our Youth Group leaders for Sr. EYC

 The transition from Jr. to Sr. EYC is the movement from learning the faith to living the faith.
 Sunday formation is structured around what it means to live the faith they profess and, taking seriously God's call to "do justice, love mercy, and walk humbly with your God," focuses on justice, service, and prayer.
 After three years of discussion and Bible study, seniors are invited to discern their gifts and empowered to take a leadership role in a suitable ministry at Trinity.

 Whereas the Jr. EYC focuses on understanding and owning the faith in preparation for Confirmation, the Sr. EYC focuses on putting that faith into action in their own lives, in the community, and in the world.
 Every three years, this culminates in a mission trip, week-long service project, or other missional opportunity.

 Please call me with more information about ways to get involved.